mindw/3025RimwardPeriphery/README.md

 The project was born from the initial cartography effort made by the Hyades Rim mod, which took Morphyum's original work on the Inner Sphere Map mod (https://github.com/Morphyum/InnerSphereMap) as an inspiration to create an different and smaller scaled map.
 As the mod kept increasing to more than 200 systems, I decided to separate them and make all of the new star system available just using the base game, with a standalone version free to download and use with other mods.

 Features
-This project adds about 400 new playable systems to the existing Rimward Periphery star map, divided into several subgroups of worlds:
+This project adds about 400+ new systems to the existing 200 of the base Rimward Periphery star map and in the 3025 BattleTech era, divided into several subgroups of worlds:
 * Davion: 70 habitable systems, 14 abandoned, includes New Syrtis
 * Hyades Rim: 51 habitable/abandoned, includes Badlands, Erod's Escape and Randis IV
 * Hyades Rim (new): 25 habitable/abandoned, all original systems
 * Liao: 29 habitable, 17 abandoned, includes Grand Base, Betelgeuse and Warlock
-* Magistracy: 32 habitable, 28 abandoned
+* Magistracy: 32 habitable, 28 abandoned, includes Canopus IV
-* Marian Hegemony: 12 habitable
+* Marian Hegemony: 12 habitable, includes Alphard
 * Marik: 65 habitable, 19 abandoned, includes Andurien
 * Marshes: 4 habitable/abandoned, includes Astrokazky and Niops
 * Marshes (new): 14 habitable/abandoned, all original systems
-* Outer Rim: original systems used to mark the outer map border, unplayable
+* Outer Rim: 67 original systems used to mark the outer map border, unplayable
 * Taurian: 14 habitable, 8 abandoned
 * Undiscovered: 10 habitable/abandoned, Deep Periphery worlds